letomas/XML/README.md

 `xslt` Contains files to tranformate XML of countries into HTML and PDF.

+`scripts` Scripts to execute transformation and validation tasks. *Don't* use these manually, use *run&#46;sh* in root folder instead.

 `countries-template.xml` File for joining countries into single XML.

 `countries.xml` Result of countries XML join.

+`countries.pdf` Generated PDF file for countries.

+`run.sh` Script to run the project, more [here](#run-the-project)

+## Run the project
+Make sure you have all the necessary tools (check [prerequisites](#prerequisites)).
+Use the `run.sh` script in root folder.
+Running the script without arguments will execute all tasks (joining XML files, transformations and validation).
+To execute desired task add argument to the script.

+### Allowed arguments
+`join` Join XML files of countries into `countries.xml`

+`html` Generate html sites for countries and index into `html` folder.

+`pdf` Generate PDF file `countries.pdf` into the root folder.

+`validate` Execute DTD and RelaxNG validation.